k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-0/Installation.md

 You should consider a few things, including configuring a Git repository for your project.
 Though not mandatory, it is a best practice to store your project files in Git (or in a Git-compliant code repository).

 You can configure it before the creation of Fabric Space via the .env file.
 You can do so after starting Fabric Web Studio using its built-in Git client.
-Performing this step within Fabric Web Studio.
+Perform this step within the Fabric Web Studio.

 **Configuring Git before Creating your Fabric Space**